lauren-haan-gilbert/customer-behaviour-insight-engine/README.md

 ## What This Project Demonstrates
 	•	Translating raw event data into meaningful analytics tables
-	•	Structuring a multi-step analytics workflow
+	•	Structuring a multi-step behavioural analytics workflow
-	•	Critical thinking about when certain methods are appropriate
+	•	Choosing appropriate analytical methods — and recognising their limits
+	•	Analysing both session-level and customer-level behaviour
 	•	Communicating insights clearly through code, tables, and visuals
-	•	A practical, business-oriented approach to behavioural data analysis
+	•	Designing analysis so it can be replicated in both Python and SQL
+	•	Building toward decision-ready reporting, not just exploration
 ---

 ## Possible Extensions